paulagardner/rhizobium_trapping/README.md

 [make_bam_list.sh](scripts/make_bam_list.sh): generate a .txt file that contains all the paths of the sorted .bams .
 This is necessary for creating an mpileup file.

+[create_mpileup.sh](scripts/create_mpileup.sh): generate a samtools mpileup file, which collates the reads from all .bam files into one file

 Why do we need an mpileup?
 (I FORGET, EDIT THIS)